Eastern Woodcock Migratory Research Cooperative

 This data has recently made its way into national products, specifically the American Woodcock page of Audubon's Bird Migration Explorer, which allows users to contrast individual bird movement and abundance data with connectivity and conservation threat data.
 Many thanks to all of our collaborators for making this possible!

-Annual project progress reports are available for download below.
+Annual project progress reports and scientific publications resulting from this research are available for download below.

 Also, see this Story Map from the Wildlife and Sport Fish Restoration Program, which highlights the history of woodcock research in North America, including the most recent advances through the EWMRC!